bucs110fall2023/final-project-dne/README.md

 ### Classes

 - Enemy Class
-    -creates and manages movement for the enemy ballon types
+    - creates and manages movement for the enemy ballon types
 - Monkey Class
     - handles the spawning and targerting of all towers the user places while preventing overlapping of towers
 - World Class
-    -loads, scales, and draws the background of the maps while also randomizing the order in which balloons appear in each wave
+    - loads, scales, and draws the background of the maps while also randomizing the order in which balloons appear in each wave
 - Constants Class
     - stores the data for variables that remain constant